What's acceptable while social distancing?

 Can I… see my doctor or dentist?

-All non-essential medical and dental visits have been postponed.
-If you are a Gundersen patient with a non-essential appointment coming up, our staff will call you to reschedule.
+Stay in contact with your doctor or dentist to confirm if your appointment will stay scheduled.
 It's important to continue working with your healthcare team to manage any chronic conditions or concerns that arise.
-MyCare is a great option for messaging your provider.
+MyChart is a great option for messaging your provider.
 You may also call your primary care provider or the Nurse Advisor line at (608) 775-4454.

 Can I… use public transportation?